What does the radiator cap do?

 The radiator cap helps raise the boiling point of coolant, prevents air from entering the system and ensures the pressurised cooling system in your car runs smoothly.
 Pressurised systems are commonplace in modern vehicles and are necessary for them to run at higher temperatures.
-A radiator cap provides the much needed seal for a pressured system, ensuring that coolant does’t boil over.
+A radiator cap provides the much-needed seal for a pressured system, ensuring that coolant doesn’t boil over.
 Especially high performance vehicles or modified engines that require extra cooling, which is where higher pressures and therefore higher boiling points come into play.

 So what happens if your radiator cap goes kaput?
 Read on to find out.

 Natrad’s team of highly experienced technicians can provide helpful advice about your cooling system.
 From specialist repair and maintenance services to quality product recommendations, Natrad has your back.

 There are a few ways to tell if your cap might be on the way out.
 Some signs may indicative of other issues not related to your cap, so it’s important to check before diagnosing it as the culprit.

 - Leaking coolant: caused by worn, stuck or damaged cap, leading to a build up in pressure.
 End result is a loss of coolant.